antfu/antfu.me/pages/index.md

 <div v-if="isBasePath">
-I am Michelangelo De Francesco, an eTrading Quantitative Researcher.
+I am Michelangelo De Francesco, an Quantitative Research Analyst.

-Working at [<span i-mdi:bank-outline/> The Bank](https://nuxtlabs.com/) in London.<br>
+Working at [<span i-mdi:bank-outline/> Sumitomo Mitsui Banking Corporation](https://nuxtlabs.com/) in London.<br>

 Outside of programming and finance, I enjoy going to the gym and cooking.